EvertonNdiawo/alx-system_engineering-devops/0x0C-web_server/README.md

 		- ##### Step 6: Testing the results

 			- This can be done by visiting the domain names in a web browser. e.g `http://example.com`

+#### Domains and subdomains

+- Internet domain is the identity or representation (in form of letters) of an IP address.
+Domains come in handy simply because it is easier to remember names than the IP address digits.

+- A Domain Name System (DNS) translates this identity in the form of letters into an IP address that can be accessed by a web browser etc.

+- Example of internet domain name: `https://www.landingi.com/call-to-action/`

+- A subdomain belongs to the root domain.
+Typically, a domain is bought once and then as many subdomains as are allowed by the domain name provider can be created through the domain name registra's account.
+An example is a root domain such as `tafariclarinets.com`, from this a subdomain such as `bookings.tafariclarinets.com` can be registered to handle the concert bookings etc.

+- Subdomains are usually redirected using the `A records` from the domain name registra/ provider.

+### HTTP requests

+-